 If you’ve read our itinerary on how to see Torres del Paine in 10 days, we provide a breakdown of costs and also comparing with other ways of exploring the national park.

-Let's look at the per-day cost cost per person (USD).
-Our itinerary is bolded.
+Let’s look at the per-day cost cost per person (USD).
+Our itinerary is in bold.

 - Independent W Trek (5 days) with gear rental in town and cooking own food – $44/day

 - Independent W Trek (5 days) with equipment rented at each campsite – $60/day

 - Independent all-inclusive W Trek (5 days) in refugios – $319/day